Newly Diagnosed with Metastatic Breast Cancer

 You are not alone

 Many women and men have been where you are today.
-In fact, it’s estimated there were more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 .
+It’s estimated there were more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 (most recent estimate) .

 Learn about social support for loved ones.